modulo1/vcore3-duet/README.md

 config.g ✔️

-bed.g ✖️
+bed.g ✔️

-homex.g ✖️
+homex.g ✔️

-homey.g ✖️
+homey.g ✔️

-homez.g ✖️
+homez.g ✔️

-homeall.g ✖️
+homeall.g ✔️

-pause.g ✖️
+pause.g ✔️

-resume.g ✖️
+resume.g ✔️

-and basic filament gcode, since you'll need those as well for filament loading and unloading
+and working filament gcode for PETG and PLA, since you'll need those as well for filament loading and unloading

 The end goal is a configuration bundle for a working printer that others will be able to use.